AthiraThulasi/Excel/README.md

 Summarize key insights and document any conclusions or action points derived from the analysis.

-This workflow ensures that you cover the essential steps in preparing and analyzing data using Excel, Power Query, and Power Pivot.
+This workflow ensures that we cover the essential steps in preparing and analyzing data using Excel, Power Query, and Power Pivot.